 The Company has settled only one silica lawsuit, for a nominal amount, and no asbestos lawsuits to date (not including any that may have been settled by AMCOL prior to completion of the acquisition).
 We are unable to state an amount or range of amounts claimed in any of the lawsuits because state court pleading practices do not require identifying the amount of the claimed damage.
 The aggregate cost to the Company for the legal defense of these cases since inception continues to be insignificant.
 The majority of the costs of defense for these cases, excluding cases against AMCOL or American Colloid, are reimbursed by Pfizer Inc. pursuant to the terms of certain agreements entered into in connection with the Company's initial public offering in 1992.
 The Company is entitled to indemnification, pursuant to agreement, for sales prior to the initial public offering.
 Of the 40 pending asbestos cases, 29 of the non-AMCOL cases are subject to indemnification, in whole or in part, because the plaintiffs claim liability based on sales of products that occurred either entirely before the initial public offering, or both before and after the initial public offering.
-In five of the seven remaining non-AMCOL cases, the plaintiffs have not alleged dates of exposure, and in the remaining two non-AMCOL cases, exposure is alleged to have been after the Company's initial public offering in 1992.
-The remaining four cases involve AMCOL only, so no Pfizer indemnity is available.
-Our experience has been that the Company is not liable to plaintiffs in any of these lawsuits and the Company does not expect to pay any settlements or jury verdicts in these lawsuits.
+In five of the seven remaining non-AMCOL cases, the plaintiffs have not alleged dates of exposure, and in the remaining two non-AMCOL cases, exposure is alleged to have been after the Company is not liable to plaintiffs in any of these lawsuits and the Company does not expect to pay any settlements or jury verdicts in these lawsuits.